Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Flexibility
 -----------

-Unlike high-level frameworks, once you need more flexibility you can directly write a LightningModule which is just organized PyTorch with unecessary engineering details abstracted away.
+Unlike other high-level frameworks, Flash provides full flexibility, all tasks can be customized, overidden and extended using Lightning.

 - Flash (high level)
 - Lightning (mid-level)